-This is an short tutorial how to fix (42000/1203): User already has more than ‘max_user_connections’ active connections in mysql database server.
+This is a short tutorial on how to fix (42000/1203): User already has more than ‘max_user_connections’ active connections in the MySQL database server.

-You will see an error failed to connect to database.
+You will see an error that failed to connect to the database.

-This errors thrown from client machine connecting to database server.
+These errors are thrown from the client machine connecting to the database server.

-In MySQL, There is a limit on the maximum number of simultaneous connections to database server.
+In MySQL, there is a limit on the maximum number of simultaneous connections to the database server.

-If maximum connecttions from the same user to database is more than defined database
+If maximum connections from the same user to the database are more than the defined database

 The solution is to increase